Vladimir Grachev: Rosatom State Corporation

-Despite the tragedy that occurred as a result of the accident at the Fukushima Nuclear Power Plant-I Grachev remains committed to his views on the future of the nuclear industry.
-On 14 April 2011 he gave an interview to the newspaper "Moskovsky Komsomolets", as well as to the TV channel RBC.
-As an expert he answered questions: what happened in the Japanese nuclear power plants; what are the consequences of radiation leakage in Russia and in the world; is there any danger for Russian regions; what impact the accident at the "Fukushima-1" will have on plans for nuclear power.
+Despite the tragedy that occurred as a result of the accident at the Fukushima Nuclear Power Plant-I Grachev remained committed to his views on the future of the nuclear industry.
+On 14 April 2011, he gave an interview to the newspaper Moskovsky Komsomolets, as well as to the TV channel RBC.
+As an expert, he answered questions: what happened in the Japanese nuclear power plants; what are the consequences of radiation leakage in Russia and in the world; is there any danger for Russian regions; what impact will the accident at the "Fukushima-1" have on plans for nuclear power?

-Grachev, while chairman of the Committee of Environment in the State Duma, paid great attention to issues relating to nuclear and radiation safety of Russia.
-Through effective collaboration with the State Corporation "Rosatom" in 2006, it became possible to achieve concrete results in addressing the issue of the resettlement of the Muslyumovo settlement residents, as well as to solve problems of Techa cascades of water.
+Grachev, while chairman of the Committee of Environment in the State Duma, paid great attention to issues relating to nuclear and radiation safety in Russia.
+Through effective collaboration with the state corporation Rosatom in 2006, it became possible to achieve concrete results in addressing the issue of the resettlement of the Muslyumovo settlement residents, as well as to solve problems of the radioactive contamination of the Techa River.

-For several years, from 2008 Grachev has been closely involved in the development of environmental policy of the State Corporation "Rosatom".
-In 2011 a book was published: "The Environmental Policy of the State Corporation "Rosatom".
-Grachev is among the authors.
-The book presents the environmental policy of the State Corporation "Rosatom" in accordance with the goals and challenges facing the nuclear industry of Russia, and describes the technical, legal and institutional framework of the implementation of environmental policy of the State Corporation "Rosatom".
-The book is intended for employees of the nuclear industry, allied industries professionals, educators and students of higher and secondary educational institutions, general public interested in the problems of ecological safety and environmental protection.
+From 2008 and for several years, Grachev was closely involved in the development of environmental policy of Rosatom.
+In 2011, Grachev co-authored a book: The Environmental Policy of the State Corporation 'Rosatom.
+The book presents the environmental policy of Rosatom in accordance with the goals and challenges facing the nuclear industry of Russia, and describes the technical, legal, and institutional framework of the implementation of environmental policy of Rosatom.
+The book is intended for employees of the nuclear industry, allied industries professionals, educators and students of higher and secondary educational institutions, and the general public interested in the problems of ecological safety and environmental protection.

-Grachev's activities in the field of nuclear security, including cooperation with international organizations are highly appreciated by the leaders of the State Corporation "Rosatom".
-In 2010 the adviser to the director of "Rosatom" State Corporation, chairman of the board of the ecological international NGO "GREENLIGHT" Grachev, was awarded a medal for outstanding achievements in the nuclear industry.
+In 2010, as the adviser to the director of Rosatom and as chairman of the board of Greenlight, Grachev was awarded a medal for outstanding achievements in the nuclear industry.